Brexit food standards: Get your quality management system right

 Brexit food standards could affect many of your suppliers in terms of safety, quality and delivery time scales.
 Each of these things could have a negative impact on your bottom line and your brand reputation should something go wrong.
 A robust system for checking the certification and performance of suppliers can help keep standards high.
 This can be more complex if you operate across multiple jurisdictions.

 Ideally, your FSQMS should extend to supplier oversight rather than being on a separate system.
 This improves traceability and accountability and is also a great source of business intelligence.
-For example, you might find that Brexit standards affect your ability to import certain foods, that costs change or that your supplier isn’t meeting new regulations.
+For example, new Brexit standards may affect your ability to import certain foods or mean that your supplier is not meeting new regulations.

 Sometimes, the teams that chose suppliers don’t have the full picture of their safety records or performance.
 Better data means that suppliers are less likely to get renewed if they no longer meet your business need.